 Classes can take place in The Rec’s teaching kitchen, or the instructor can come to you.

 Equipment and kitchen tools are supplied by The Rec, but ingredients must be purchased and supplied by the group.
 Planning for your topic, supplies, and ingredients is done in partnership with one of the The Rec’s registered dietitians who will walk you through the steps of this process.

-Contact Marilyn Holmes to organize the details of your event:
+To organize the details of your event, please contact: